CyndiMorris/AnalyticsProjects/FindingDonors/README.md

 ## Starting the Project

 The `finding_donors` folder contains the necessary project files on the [Machine Learning projects GitHub](https://github.com/udacity/machine-learning), under the `projects` folder.
 The files for projects can be directly downloaded from this repo.
-Please make sure to use the most recent version of project files when completing a project!
+Please make sure to use the most recent version of project files when completing the project!

 This project contains three files: